KZGlobalTeam/gokz/README.md

 # GOKZ SourceMod Plugin Package (CS:GO)

+GOKZ is a package of [SourceMod](https://www.sourcemod.net/about.php) plugins that implements a movement and speedrunning focused game mode commonly referred to as Kreedz, or KZ for short.

 ## Features

  * **Timer** - Times runs by automatically detecting the use of start and end buttons in KZ maps.